 Neck pain is a general term used to describe any type of pain that occurs in the bones, muscles, nerves, or other tissues or structures located in the neck area.
 In most circumstances, the underlying cause of neck pain is not medically significant.
 However, in some cases, this type of pain can indicate the presence of a serious problem that requires rapid medical attention.

 If conservative treatments, including pain medication and physical therapy, have not helped you find relief from your chronic neck pain, then it may be time to consider a minimally invasive procedure.

-Contact one of our patient coordinators today to discuss your symptoms and medical history.
+Contact one of our Patient Care Managers today to discuss your symptoms and medical history.

 More About Neck Pain Causes

 The neck contains seven bones (vertebrae), which together form a section of the spinal column called the cervical spine.
 Like the rest of the spinal column, the neck vertebrae provide support for the body and also form a protective channel for the spinal cord.
 Nerves branch from this cord, pass through openings in and between the vertebrae and conduct vital signals between the brain and body.

 A sac-like structure called a disc sits between each adjoining vertebra and cushions the spine from physical shock, in addition to preventing bone-on-bone contact.
 On the outside surfaces of the vertebrae, thick connective tissues called ligaments help hold the bones in their proper place.
 These ligaments also attach to the major neck muscles, which surround the spinal column and perform essential functions that include supporting neck movement, holding the head erect and contributing to the maintenance of overall body posture.

 Neck Pain Causes